 SEB was the first bank in Sweden to launch green mortgages, which offer a lower interest rate for people who live in climate-smart houses.
 The loans are available to anyone with housing that fulfils specific requirements, for example the Swedish National Board of Housing, Building and Planning’s energy classification criteria, homes with the Nordic Swan ecolabel, Sweden Green Building Council certification, and passive house certification.
-During 2020 the volume of green mortgages increased to SEK 4bn (1.5).
+In 2021 the volume of green mortgages increased to close to SEK 8bn (4).

-SEB now offers the possibility to apply for green construction loans when financing residential and commercial properties of any size.
-Previously, we have offered this funding for major build- ing projects.
+SEB offers the possibility to apply for green construction loans when financing residential and commercial properties of any size.
+Previously, we have offered this funding for major building projects.
 SEB uses green funding to finance the properties that are classified as green.